bbbunnyn121/YouTube-Tools/README.md

 While the one-time pricing offers excellent value already, you can save up to 20% with verified NexLev discount codes like “AMIT20”.
 From budget-friendly bundles to growth-focused features, NexLev provides flexible, high-impact solutions for creators at any level.

 Whether you're just getting started or looking to scale efficiently, now is the best time to lock in your NexLev plan and start building your YouTube empire.

+## Frequently Asked Questions (FAQs)
+### Q1.
+What is NexLev?
+A: NexLev is an all-in-one platform designed for faceless YouTube creators.
+It offers a YouTube course, niche research tools, a Chrome extension, analytics dashboard, and access to a freelancer marketplace.

+### Q2.
+Is NexLev a monthly subscription?
+A: Most of NexLev’s core tools like the YouTube Faceless Course and Niche Finder are available as one-time payments.
+However, the Chrome Extension + Analytics bundle is available as a monthly plan billed yearly.

+### Q3.
+Who is NexLev best suited for?
+A: NexLev is perfect for beginners starting a faceless YouTube channel, as well as experienced creators looking to scale using data-backed strategies and tools.

+### Q4.
+Is there a money-back guarantee?
+A: Currently, NexLev does not advertise a formal money-back guarantee.
+However, it's best to check their official refund policy or contact support before purchasing.

+### Q5.
+Can I use NexLev tools for multiple channels?
+A: Yes.
+Tools like the Analytics Dashboard are designed to let you track multiple channels from a single interface.

+### Q6.
+Do I need technical skills to use NexLev?
+A: Not at all.
+NexLev is beginner-friendly, with straightforward tools and a course that explains every step of the faceless YouTube process.

+### Q7.
+How do I apply a discount code?
+A: During checkout on the NexLev website, enter the promo code (e.g., “AMIT20”) in the designated coupon field to apply your discount.